ThinkDataEd/student/docs/unit1/lesson13.md

 ##***<u>Lesson 13: RStudio Basics</u>***

 ###**Objective**
-You will learn RStudio’s interface, as well as a few basic commands to discover the structure behind a data set.
+You will learn the RStudio interface, as well as a few basic commands to discover the structure behind a data set.